envoyproxy/envoy-mobile/docs/root/start/building/building.rst

 Bazel requirements
 ------------------

-Envoy Mobile is compiled using Bazel 0.29.1.
+Envoy Mobile is compiled using the version of Bazel specified in the :repo:`.bazelversion <.bazelversion>` file.

-Take a look at our CI set up for :repo:`mac <ci/mac_ci_setup.sh>` and :repo:`linux <ci/linux_ci_setup.sh>`, in order to see how to install a specific Bazel version in your environment.
+Reviewing the CI setup for :repo:`Mac <ci/mac_ci_setup.sh>` and :repo:`Linux <ci/linux_ci_setup.sh>` may be helpful when installing a specific Bazel version on your environment.

 To simplify build consistency across environments, a :repo:`bazelw <bazelw>` script is included in the project, along with common build configurations in the project's :repo:`.bazelrc <.bazelrc>`.